What Is AUM?

 The AUM technique is not a difficult meditation technique to learn and practice daily.
 Great calmness and joy will come through the AUM technique, along with an increasing sense of oneness with God.

 At Ananda we ask that you learn the AUM technique in conjunction with taking Discipleship Initiation.
-The reason for this, as Swami Kriyananda has explained, is that for many spiritual teachers in India, the AUM technique is taught as the highest and most powerful techniques of meditation (inner communion).
+The reason for this, as Swami Kriyananda has explained, is that for many spiritual teachers in India, the AUM technique is taught as the highest and most powerful technique of meditation (inner communion).

 In Yogananda’s path, Kriya Yoga Initiation and the Kriya technique is the most important technique and is also given only through initiation rather than just taught in a class or a book — to give it the sacredness and emphasis it deserves.
 But the AUM too is very holy and very, very important to the Kriya Yoga practice.